geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 Most just comes to UOp or list of UOp.

 **Geohot** [00:08:19]
-Yeah, it becomes list of UOp, but it should just work if you say you up equals lazy buffer and it has all the same API, right?
+Yeah, it becomes list of UOp, but it should just work if you say you up equals LazyBuffer and it has all the same API, right?
-The idea is that UOp should have all the same API as lazy buffer.
+The idea is that UOp should have all the same API as LazyBuffer.

 **Qazalin** [00:08:30]
 Yeah, sure.